180047723/ECS7016P_TechDemo/README.md

 ### PROJECT IMPROVEMENTS
 -------------------------------------------------------------
-* Implemented some different technqiues to the generator like Wave Function Collapse (WFC) or Evolutionary algorithm.
+* Implemented some different techniques to the generator like Wave Function Collapse (WFC) or Evolutionary algorithm.
 * The movement of the agent could be advanced using Behaviour Trees or A* algorithm.
-* Could of used some THIRD-PARTY Assets.
+* Could have used some THIRD-PARTY Assets.

 ### REFERENCES (Tutorials to help build generator and agent)